 Tenant Improvement Allowance: A Crash Course Guide

 Offering a tenant improvement allowance can be costly for a property owner, however, there are things to avoid and strategies to implement while marketing commercial space and during the lease, negotiations to make the additional cost provide a great return on investment.
-A common mistake a building owner makes is to avoid leasehold improvements as a cash allowance due to misconceptions like the construction process can't be controlled, cost overruns will add logistical headaches for property management, leasing commission for a commercial broker will be calculated to include the value of these incentives, and construction management fees can't be charged.
-If your goal is to maximize profits or improve cash flow, then offering tenant improvements are excellent ways to do so!
+A common mistake a building owner makes is to avoid leasehold improvements as a cash allowance due to misconceptions like the construction process can't be controlled, cost overruns will add logistical headaches for property management, leasing commission for a commercial broker will be calculated to include the value of these incentives and construction management fees can't be charged.
+If your goal is to maximize profits or improve cash flow, then offering tenant improvements are excellent way to do so!

 And who doesn't want to maximize profits?